 “Little boys should be seen and not heard.”

 This turned into a self-perpetuating story that I played in my head and one that quite possibly continued to created the shy, low confident lad I was.
 Frustrated as a child with my parents divorce at the age of 5 and not knowing the full truth behind it until into my 30’s.
-I blamed my Dad for being emotionally unavailable to me.
+I blamed my Mam and Dad for being emotionally unavailable to me.
 I blamed my step father for putting me down and because of this I remember spending moments in my childhood and early teens screaming into my pillow or punching my bed, that pure uncontrollable frustration spilling out of me.

 Now before you think I’m going to start blaming my parents for all that have been wrong in my life, I’m not.
 Because for the most part, Some people try and do their best buy you but they struggle with their own fears, issues and beliefs and unfortunately these often get past onto their children.